Hocking hat-trick as East Budleigh sail through University examination

 Archant

-East Budleigh Reserves produced a fine performance against Exeter University, beating the students 7-1 in a Macron Division Five meeting at Vicarage Road, writes Mark Auton.
+East Budleigh Reserves produced a fine performance to beat the students of Exeter University 7-1 in a Macron League Five meeting, writes Mark Auton.

-In what was an entertaining game, the Jays were at it from the off!
+In what was an entertaining game the Jays were at it from the first whistle!

 Jack Hocking, Tom Marker and Morgan Pearce all went close before Budleigh took a lead on the half hour when Hockings' flicked shot was deflected in by a visiting defender.